5 Tips to Increase Employee Engagement within any Organization

-At first, we have Engagement, which is the ability to be present, focused and energized and more interestingly, fills the employee with great joy and determination.
-Afterwards, we have Purpose, which drives the foundation of engagement, providing people with goals and aspirations.
+At first, we have Engagement, which is the ability to be present, focused, and energized and more interestingly, fills the employee with great joy and determination.
+Afterward, we have Purpose, which drives the foundation of engagement, providing people with goals and aspirations.

 Allow a flexible environment